Venues required by law to record contact details Recording Contact Details The Governments’ new requirements for businesses mean that premises…

 Many businesses, especially small ones, underestimate the value of marketing.
-If you have a clear focus that you want to grow your business then you need to make some time to action your plans.
+If you have a clear focus that you want to grow your business then you need to take some time to action your plans.
 Here’s what the most successful businesses do:

-Give your self a focus, and set growth targets for the 12, 24 and 36 months.
-Make sure your targets are SMART (specific, measurable, achievable, realistic and time-bound).
+Give yourself a focus, and set growth targets for the 12, 24, and 36 months.
+Make sure your targets are SMART (specific, measurable, achievable, realistic, and time-bound).
 Review your targets each month, doing so will make sure you are on track.